ultrasaurus/sails-tutorial-activity-overlord/README.md

 }
 ```

-also since we're using LESS we can define variables to use in our styles (maybe should be using Bootstrap LESS version?)
+also since we're using LESS we can define variables to use in our styles

 mkdir views/user
 vi views/user/new.ejs